Jerri Duce: Career

 Duce began a trick riding career with her sister, Joy, in 1960, when they were hired by a stock contractor who booked them for 50 shows.
-Though they lived in Granum, Alberta eight months out of the year, the sisters traveled with their parents, performing at shows.
-Initially they were called "Sister Act", but soon changed their name to "The Flying Duces".
+Though they lived in Granum, Alberta, eight months out of the year, the sisters traveled with their parents, performing at shows.
+Initially, they were called "Sister Act", but soon changed their name to "The Flying Duces".
 Among the tricks in their act the sisters performed the back bend, the one foot stand, the layout, the suicide drag, and the under the neck tricks.
 In 1972, they teamed up with J. W. Stoker, a champion trick rider and roper from Weatherford, Texas and toured throughout the U.S. as the "Ace and Two Duces" and booked shows with him through 1974.

-Around 1980, Duce married Lee Phillips, a steer wrestler, who had been president of the Canadian Professional Rodeo Association.
-For a time the sisters performed with Leo Gooch, before having Kelly King join their act in the mid-1980s, performing as JLK Troupe.
+Around 1980, Duce married Lee Phillips, a steer wrestler, who had been president of the Canadian Professional Rodeo Association (CPRA).
+For a time, the sisters performed with Leo Gooch before having Kelly King join their act in the mid-1980s, performing as JLK Troupe.
 They rode all over North America and performed abroad "in England and Scotland in 1981, Bermuda in 1988 and Japan in 1991".
 Their performance venues included Expo 67 and the 1988 Winter Olympics, as well as many annual shows at the Calgary Stampede.
 They also performed as stunt riders in films, such as Robert Altman's 1975 production, Buffalo Bill and the Indians, or Sitting Bull's History Lesson.

-Duce won her first Canadian Barrel Racing Championship in 1964, when she was 12 years old.
+Duce won her first Canadian barrel racing championship in 1964, when she was 12 years old.
 It was the first time the championship had been won by a member of the junior division.
-She repeated the feat 8 times, winning in 1965, 1966, 1968, 1970, 1974, 1975, 1976, 1977.
+She repeated the feat eight times, winning in 1965, 1966, 1968, 1970, 1974, 1975, 1976, 1977.
 Her sister finished second in the standings on five of Duce's winning years.
-She also holds the Canadian record for the most points won over 6 events, 230 points, as well as the most first place rankings over 6 events, with 5 firsts.
-She was the first Canadian woman to qualify for the National Finals Rodeo and competed at the Oklahoma State Fair Grounds Arena in 1975 and 1976.
+She also holds the Canadian record for the most points won over six events, 230 points, as well as the most first place rankings over six events, with five firsts.
+She was the first Canadian woman to qualify for the National Finals Rodeo (NFR) and competed at the Oklahoma State Fair Grounds Arena in 1975 and 1976.
 Though she qualified for the National Finals Rodeo in 1977, a training accident took her out of the competition.

 When Duce became too old to compete in the Canadian Professional Rodeo Association, she joined the Canadian Senior Pro Rodeo Association.
 In 2012 and 2016, she and her partners won the Ribbon Roping Over 60 championship.
 In 2014, she won the Ladies Barrel Racing Over 60 championship.
 Also during this time, in 2012, she awarded the Pattie McPeak Award.

 In 1997, Duce was inducted into the Canadian Pro Rodeo Hall of Fame, the first woman to be inducted.
 She began operating a trick riding school in 2003 near Carseland.
 She was inducted into the Alberta Sports Hall of Fame in 2010.